 An insurance company also has no obligation to pay benefits if an insured person has misrepresented where an automobile is principally garaged for lower rates, or if an insured person has not disclosed other drivers who are also regularly driving the vehicle.

 In 2004, Twichel v.
 MIC General Insurance Corp. was issued by the Michigan Supreme Court.
-Overnight, thousands of completely innocent, seriously injured Michigan residents lost their right to bring a lawsuit for their auto accident injuries.
+Overnight, thousands of completely innocent, seriously hurt Michigan residents lost their right to bring a lawsuit for their motor vehicle crash injuries.

-Michigan auto accident lawyers find this so important because if someone is found to be a constructive owner of a vehicle then they are also, by definition, an uninsured owner of that vehicle.
-And in Michigan, an uninsured owner of a car or truck not only loses the ability to receive No-Fault insurance benefits, but that person who has been injured in a car accident also loses the ability to sue for pain and suffering against the at-fault driver.
+Michigan lawyers find this so important because if someone is found to be a constructive owner of a vehicle then they are also, by definition, an uninsured owner of that vehicle.
+And in Michigan, an uninsured owner of a car or truck not only loses the ability to receive No-Fault insurance benefits, but that person loses the ability to sue for pain and suffering against the at-fault driver.

 This law is deliberately harsh and punishing.
 For example, even if you are paralyzed for life by a drunk driver, if you are found to have had the “right to use” an uninsured car, you cannot sue for your injuries.

-If you have been injured in a car accident then alert your Michigan auto accident attorney regarding any doctor visits or medical examinations that your insurance company is asking you to attend.
+If you have been injured in a car accident in Michigan then alert your attorney regarding any doctor visits or medical examinations that your insurance company is asking you to attend.

-Car accident victims should never give a statement — recorded, or otherwise — to anyone, including your own insurance company, without contacting an attorney first.
-Often, these examinations under oath (EUOs) are used by experienced defense lawyers to take advantage of car accident victims and who do not have a lawyer.
+Victims of a crash should never give a statement — recorded, or otherwise — to anyone, including your own insurance company, without contacting an attorney first.
+Often, these examinations under oath (EUOs) are used by experienced defense lawyers to take advantage of victims and who do not have a lawyer.
 In this situation, questions are asked and topics explored that have no importance or relevance to the claimed areas of investigation.
 The only true reason for the interviews is to lessen later exposure in a lawsuit.
-Because EUOs are recorded and under oath, they can be used against you in your car accident lawsuit.
+Because EUOs are recorded and under oath, they can be used against you in your lawsuit.

-Car accident victims should tell their auto accident attorney everything that worries them.
+Victims of a crash should tell their attorney everything that worries them.
 Often, many things like a past DUI, bankruptcy or an old injury can cause clients substantial worry and concern.
-Unfortunately, too many clients who have been injured in a car accident decide to hide this information from their auto accident lawyers and doctors.
+Unfortunately, too many clients who have been injured in a car accident in Michigan decide to hide this information from their lawyers and doctors.
 Normally, this information would be inadmissible if disclosed.
 But it can become admissible if a victim tries to hide the information or fails to disclose it when asked.

-Remember, if you are injured in a car accident, the experienced and ethical Michigan auto accident attorneys at Michigan Auto Law are 100 percent on your side with one common interest — to make sure you receive the most fair settlement and full benefits.
+Remember, the experienced and ethical attorneys at Michigan Auto Law are 100 percent on your side with one common interest — to make sure you receive the most fair settlement and full benefits.
 But we have to know about your concerns if we are truly going to help.